Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Case Study in CCTV Surveillance Scenarios

 \subsection{Overall System Configuration}

 We developed a team-based surveillance system involving two human operators and six multi-robot platforms, as shown in Fig. \ref{fig:surveillance_system_mhmr}.
-The hardware configuration used for the operators in this user experiment is identical and is mainly comprised of the APM, which serves as the main interfaces for reading physiological signals and behavioral features, and measuring the objective measurement of the cognitive workload.
-The subjective and objective measurements of cognitive workload are then utilized as inputs for AWAC to reallocate workload.
-In addition to the main interfaces, there are additional sub-interfaces that were used for conducting the team-based surveillance mission during the user experiment as outlined below.
+The hardware configuration used for the operators in this user experiment is identical and is mainly comprised of the APM, which serves as the main interface for reading physiological signals and behavioral features, and measuring the objective measurement of the CWL.
+The subjective and objective measurements of CWL are then utilized as inputs for AWAC to reallocate workload.
+In addition to the main interfaces, additional sub-interfaces were used to conduct the team-based surveillance mission during the user experiment, as outlined below.